matsumur/smartcitizen-kit-pm-board/README.md

 **Add a class** We then add a class definition in the header file.
 The class may have three functions, `start()`, `stop()`, and `getReading()`, we defined these three as public functions.
 Since our click counter sensor has 16 bits counter, we defined a variable as `uint16_t count`.
 We also defined I2C address as `deviceAddress` and it should match with the definition in `byte devAddress[]`.

-Because the I2C communication sends/receives 8 bits of data as a packet, we defined for the sake of buffering them as `uint8_t values[valuesSize]`.
+Because the I2C communication sends/receives 8 bits of data as a packet, we defined an array for the sake of buffering them as `uint8_t values[valuesSize]`.

 All the definition of the class for our sensor is shown as follows: